rmsrosa/nbbinder/docs/source/overview.md

 See [00.00-Alice's_Adventures_in_Wonderland.ipynb](https://github.com/rmsrosa/nbbinder/blob/master/tests/nb_builds/nb_alice/00.00-Alice's_Adventures_in_Wonderland.ipynb) for the actual bound version of the first notebook.
 Notice the **header** in the begining of the notebook and the **navigator** cells after the header and at the end of the notebook.
 Experiment with the navigator links to move to the other notebooks.

-## Other examples
+### Notebooks with subsections

 By appropriately naming the files, we can have different formattings for the *Table of Contents*.

-### Notebooks with subsections

 For instance, if your list of files is

 ```text
 00.00-Front_Page.ipynb